bhohnco/Module-1-Journal-Reflections/Career Journal.md

 Put a ? beside the items that you're unsure how they could show your ability to contribute to the tech industry
 Reflect:

-**What does your social identity tell you about what you already bring to the tech industry? **
+**What does your social identity tell you about what you already bring to the tech industry?**
 >That I've had a diverse work background and understanding of different work cultures and areas.
 Also that listening and reflecting back is very important to me, and that I find it helpful in a professional setting.

-**hat would it look like for some of your minuses or question marks to turn into pluses?
-In other words, how could some of these traits be assets for the tech industry? **
+**What would it look like for some of your minuses or question marks to turn into pluses?
+In other words, how could some of these traits be assets for the tech industry?**
 >I think some of my minuses could be worked on or adjusted through self reflection and hard work.
 I belevie I would need to make a plan of attack to address these things and make them more concrete professional skills.

 **Values mapping Pull out 5 values for each bullet below from this list:**
 **Always valued:** >Hard work.
 **Often valued:** >Connection